MS-Cloud-Experts/Plur-e-Docs/Plur%2De/WMS-API/Create-Licenses-Plate/Warehouse-Receipts/Pallets/Assign_ItemChild_to_LP_Pallet_From_WR.md

 **ProcessMethod**: Assign_ItemChild_to_LP_Pallet_From_WR

 **Description**:
-This method allows you to assign an existing LP Single as a child to an LP Pallet.
+This method allows you to assign a Warehouse Receipt Item as a child to an LP Pallet.

 The result of this method returns 2 fields, one whether the result was successful or not and the other the number of child lps that could be assigned to the pallet.